bheidecker/bettini/docs/_i18n/en/home/hero_tag.md

 Languages: German, English, French, and Spanish.

-Dr. Heidecker is the head of the Heart Failure and Cardiomyopathy at the Charité, Universitätsmedizin Berlin, Campus Benjamin Franklin.
+Dr. Heidecker is the head of Heart Failure and Cardiomyopathy at the Charité, Universitätsmedizin Berlin, Campus Benjamin Franklin.